Mike Bennett

 7. Q: What's your 'promise' to your clients?

 8. A: I always want to flatter the song and the artist.
-I will always do my best to bring something to your song that makes you excited and proud.
+I will always do my best to bring something to your song that makes you excited, proud and confident.

 9. Q: What do you like most about your job?